Sincerelyurs/Sincerelyurs/README.md

 ## About Me

-I'am Sincerely, an undergraduate student in CUHKSZ.
+I'am Sincerely, a student in CUHKSZ.
 My major is Coumpter Engineering.
 <br>
 Recently I've been interested in frontend and backend development, as well as artificial intelligence.
 <br>